Global-Travel-Hackathon/About-Global-Travel-Hackathon/HELP.md

-:tada: We would like to share with you our open source projects, API's, libraries, open source design system, datasets etc. :tada:
+:tada: :100: We would like to share with you our open source projects, API's, libraries, open source design system, datasets etc. :100: :tada:

-Feel free to use them, but don't forget to check the licences used.

 ## Our philosophy